Famoto/Whispurr/README.md

 ## Server's Limited Role

 **Cannot Link Messages to Users**
-- Only sees hashes of UserIDs, preventing linkage of messages to specific individuals.
+- The server only sees `MessageIDs` (hashes of the `SenderUserID` and `ReceiverUserID`), preventing it from linking messages to specific users.

 **Zero Knowledge**
 - Stores only what is necessary: public keys and encrypted messages.